anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @snap[midpoint span-100]
 Wrap a single primitive type and extend the AnyVal abstract class to avoid some runtime costs.
+One use case is to get the type safety of a data type without the runtime allocation overhead.
 @snapend

 @snap[south span-100]